MayanjaAndrew/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 3-listfiles displays the current directory contents in a long format File 4-listmorefiles displays current directory contents including hidden files starting with .
 File 5-listfilesdigitonly displays current directory contents long format with user and group IDS displayed numerically and hidden files starting with .
+File 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory File 7-movethatfile moves the file betty from /tmp to /tmp/my_first_directory